-As a component of the initial evaluation of a patient presenting with hepatosplenomegaly using dried blood spot specimens
+As a component of the initial evaluation of a patient presenting with hepatosplenomegaly, using dried blood spot specimens

-This test is not suitable for the identification of carriers.
+This test is not useful for the identification of carriers.

 This test should not be used as a monitoring tool for patients with confirmed diagnoses.